jonshiach/graphics-notes/_sources/_pages/08_Lighting.md

 - A `Light` data structure is defined with attributes for the light source type, position, colour and attenuation constants.
 - An array of `Light` structures called `uLights` is defined to hold up to 16 light sources.
 - A uniform integer `uNumLights` is defined to specify the number of active light sources.
-- A function `computeLight()` is defined to calculate the diffuse and specular reflection for a given light source.
+- A function `computeLighting()` is defined to perform the lighting calculations for a single light source
-- In the `main()` function a for loop iterates over the active light sources and calls the `computeLight()` function for each light source to add its contribution to the fragment colour.
+- In the `main()` function a for loop iterates over the active light sources and calls the `computeLighting()` function for each light source to add its contribution to the fragment colour.

 Since this fragment shader not uses an array of light source we need to update the ***more_lights.js*** file to define multiple light sources using the `Light` data structure and send them to the shader.